warehouse types

 • Dependence on the service provider increases

-Shared / Joint Warehouses
+Shared / Common Warehouses

 Consignment and Customer Warehouses

-What Types of Products Are You Storing?
+What Kind of Products Do You Store?

-• Is temperature or humidity control needed?
+• Do they require temperature or humidity control?

 These questions shed light on whether you need a dry warehouse, a cold storage warehouse, or a chemical warehouse.